Damitwhy/NA-Share/README.md

 ## User Experience Design (UX)
 - **UX Design Process**:
-  - Based on User-centricity NA-Share address user's needs via User Stories. focusing on the needs of those Users who would like a place to share and balancing what can be achieved to meet those needs within an agile methodology and given a time frame for completion.
+  - Based on User-centricity NA-Share addresses user's needs via User Stories. focusing on the needs of those Users who would like a place to share and balancing what can be achieved to meet those needs within an agile methodology and given a time frame for completion.

 - **Consistency**
   - Our users have shown what they would expect of NA-Share with experience of other social sites and reflected that within their user stories, keeping NA-Share consistent with those technologies is an important factor in our design and functionality.